lsst-tstn/tstn-023/index.rst

 During the tests of the features introduced above it was possible to demonstrate that the single process mode is now capable of joining a domain and communicating with the CSCs in the system.
 In particular, the feature that seems to allow the use of single process mode is the introduction of the :ref:`DDS data partitioning <Implementing-a-new-DDS-data-partitioning-schema>`.

-Although single process from notebooks **can** work with a large scale system deployed with shared memory, we did noticed some small issues.
+Although single process from notebooks **can** work with a large scale system deployed with shared memory, we did notice some small issues.
 Probably the most critical one is that creating a salobj Remote soon after creating a Domain will, in most cases, cause a HRTO_ problem.
 After inspecting the DDS logs it was possible to track this issue to trying to start DDS readers while the domain was still aligning with the other systems.
 Since this process is handled by the DDS daemon, using the shared memory more should help avoid such problems.